Muddanak/hashfes/README.md

 # hashfes
-A straightforward, command-line utility to display the SHA256, RIPEMD, and MD5 hashes of a file.
+A straightforward, command-line utility to display the SHA256 and MD5 hashes of a file.

 MD5 is not completely recommended as a sole source of information to verify against, therefore the SHA256 is provided as well.
 MD5 is just shorter to read and type.